Chao1009/prad2hvmon/README.md

                                               └──────────────────────────┘
 ```

-The `HVMonitor` QObject polls all crates on a configurable timer and emits `channelsUpdated(jsonStr)` each cycle.
-The JS frontend parses the JSON, updates the table and geometry map, and calls back into C++ slots for power, voltage, and name control.
+The `HVMonitor` QObject polls all crates on a configurable timer and emits `channelsUpdated(jsonStr)` each cycle — this is the slow hardware I/O loop.
+The JS frontend maintains a separate fast render loop (default 200 ms) that redraws the table and geometry map from cached data independently of the poll cadence, keeping the UI responsive.
+Both intervals are configured via `gui_config.json` and can be adjusted at runtime via sliders in the header.
+The JS calls back into C++ slots for power, voltage, and name control.
 Crate definitions are loaded at startup from `crates.json`, parsed using Qt's built-in `QJsonDocument`.
 If crates fail to connect at startup the dashboard still launches and shows partial data.

 ## Channel Types